Arevik Petrosyan

 Arevik Petrosyan (born December 9, 1972, Leninakan [now Gyumri], Armenia) is an Armenian stateswoman and lawyer.

 She graduated from Yerevan State University with a degree from the Department of Law with honors in 1994.
-Continuing on with post-graduate studies at the same university, she was awarded a Ph.D. in law in 1997, her thesis being "Legal State: General Description, Principles of Organizing and Directions of Activity".
+Continuing on with post-graduate studies at the same university, she was awarded a Candidate of Sciences (doctorate) in law in 1997, her thesis being "Legal State: General Description, Principles of Organizing and Directions of Activity".